TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          If set any debug-information in the TypoScript code is output.
-         Currently this applies only to the menu-objects
+         Currently this applies only to the menu objects.

 .. container:: table-row